Daniel Knox, 6th Earl of Ranfurly: Action in World War II

-After World War II
+Post-war

 Following the end of World War II, Lord Ranfurly worked briefly in insurance at Lloyd's of London, not long before being appointed Governor of the Bahamas by Winston Churchill.
-While there, he and his wife began the Ranfurly Library Service in Nassau.
+Ranfurly assumed office on 21 December 1953.
+While in the Bahamas, he and his wife began the Ranfurly Library Service in Nassau.

-After they returned home in 1957, Lady Ranfurly continued to ship books to parts of the world short on libraries, founding an organisation now known as Book Aid International.
+After they returned to England in 1957, Lady Ranfurly continued to ship books to parts of the world short on libraries, founding an organisation now known as Book Aid International.
 Lord Ranfurly, meanwhile, took up farming at his Buckinghamshire estate.